 Particle dynamics, conservative motion, central forces, accelerated coordinate systems, and Lagrange's equations of motion.
-Prerequisites: PHY205 or PHY295; MAT223.
+Prerequisites: PHY205 or PHY295; MAT222; MAT223.

-PHY350 • Computer Methods in Physics and Engineering
+PHY350 • Computer Methods in Physics and Engineering (spring) 4 credits

 Application of the computer to solving applied problems of interest to physicists and engineers.
 Computer techniques are developed for numerical methods, simulation models, and data acquisition and control in the laboratory.
 Prerequisites: MAT223 and PHY295 or consent of instructor.
 PHY300 is recommended.